Digital-Peak/DPDocker/code/README.md

 Currently are the following code style checks performed:
 - **PHP**
 The code style fixer PHP project from [the symfony guys](https://github.com/PHP-CS-Fixer/PHP-CS-Fixer) is used for code style checks and fixes for PHP files.
 The rules are defined in the file in the file /code/config/.php-cs-fixer.php.
 When the extension has a .php-cs-fixer.php file in the root folder, then this one will taken, instead of the default one.
+An extension can include the the one from this project and add some more sugar.
+Like that are always changes in the base file automatically included in the project.
 - **Javascript**
 [Eslint](https://eslint.org) is used for code style checks of Javascript files.
 The rules are defined in the file in the file /code/config/eslint.config.mjs.
 When the extension has a eslint.config.mjs. file in the root folder, then this one will taken, instead of the default one.
 - **CSS/SCSS**